Alachisoft/NCache-Samples/dotnetcore/BackingSource/README.md

 - To enable and register backing source,
 	- Start NCache Web Manager and create a clustered cache with the name specified in app.config.
 	- Now select the 'Backing Source' tab in the "Advanced Settings" of cache's details page.
-	- Provide the assembly names and classes to use and name these providers as described above.
+	- To enable Read Through Backing Source,
+		- Click the checkbox labelled "Enable Read Through".
+Click on "Add Provider" button next next to this checkbox.
+		- Provide a unique provider name ("SqlReadThruProvider", for example).
+		- Click on "Browse" button for library field.
+Select library "BackingSource.Providers.Sql.Netcore.dll".
+		- Select class "Alachisoft.NCache.Samples.Providers.SqlReadThruProvider" from the now populated drop down list.
 		- Specify connection string as 'connstring' parameter for database that specified in app.config.
+	- Similarly, to enable Write Thru backing source, follow the same steps as above.
+Choose "Alachisoft.NCache.Samples.Providers.SqlWriteThruProvider" from the class drop down list.
+	- Backing source provider files need to be deployed.
 		- Click 'Deploy Backing Source Provider' to deploy backing source.
 		- Locate and select 'BackingSourceProvider.Sql.Netcore.dll', 'SampleData.dll' and all other dependent assemblies for providers.
-	- Click 'Ok'.
+	- Click 'Ok' and save changes.
-	-Save changes.

 ### Build and Run the Sample